 Many schools prefer beginning their programs at FIT so they do not have any expense outlay for scoring apparatus and fencing equipment.

 This is an introductory beginner group class for our youngest athletes.
-The students come once a week, usually on Saturday mornings from 9-10 am.
+The students come once a week, on Saturday mornings from 9-10 am.
 Other times may be arranged at the discretion of a coach or instructor.
+FIT supplies all the equipment students need to participate in class.
+We do not require them to purchase equipment until they begin copeting outside of the club.

 Bronze Level is the introductory or beginner group for athletes who are 10 to 15 years of age.
 Bronze level students meet Saturdays 10-11:30.

 Many of these students use the competitive team for Off-Campus PE credit.
 This is arranged through your child's school.
 Various ISD's have different requirements.

 Gold Level I fencers usually attend group sessions three or more times per week for 1 - 1/2 hours and fence 1-2 hours after group session.
 Most gold level training is Monday through Friday 6-8:30pm and either Saturday morning or afternoon.
 Students are not required to attend all sessions.

-Gold Level 2 fencers are also called masters level or highly competitive fencers.
-These students attend four to six group sessions each week for 1 - 1 1/2 hours and fence 1 - 2 hours following.
+Gold Level 2 fencers are also called elite level or highly competitive fencers.
+These students attend four to six group sessions each week for 1 1/2 - 2 hours and fence 1 - 2 hours following.
 These students also take 2 to 3 private lessons per week.

 Gold Level fencers must have a competitive membership with USA Fencing listing Fencing Institute of Texas as their primary club, North Texas Division, Region 5.
 Those who fence on a high school team should list their high school team as their secondary club.
 Gold Level students are asked to purchase at least a team jacket for medals presentation.